Smoke Control Areas

 Good practice

-• Season freshly chopped wood before burning.
-Wet or unseasoned wood, often sold in nets, is cheaper to buy, but it needs to be seasoned (dried) before burning.
-Wet wood contains moisture which creates smoke and harmful particulates when burned.
+- Season freshly chopped wood before burning.
+Wet or unseasoned wood, often sold in nets, is cheaper to buy, but it needs to be seasoned (dried) to less than 20% water before burning.
+Wet wood contains moisture which impairs efficient burning, creating smoke and the release of harmful particulates when burned.
 This can damage your stove and chimney.
 It also means you’re losing out on heat for your home.